XOXO: Love & Forgiveness

 We all know that children are our future.
 To build a better future, we must raise a generation of human rights defenders with compassion, respect, kindness, inclusion...love and forgiveness.

-We are pleased to host a very special traveling exhibit called "XOXO: Love & Forgiveness", to be included with Museum admission and membership from January 19 to May 26, 2019.
+We are pleased to host a very special traveling exhibit called "XOXO: Love & Forgiveness", included with Museum admission and membership through May 26, 2019.

 This special traveling exhibit was created by the Children’s Museum of Pittsburgh with support from The Fetzer Institute, which works to foster awareness of the power of love and forgiveness in the emerging global economy.